matrix-org/package-synapse-debian/README.md

-This repository is used to package synapse as debian package.
+This repository contains the source for the transiational matrix-synapse package.

-The main branch is `debian`.